grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/t-psdk-dhls-1.4-configure/c-psdk-dhls-1.4-ui-configure/t-psdk-dhls-1.4-ui-ctrl-bar-for-dvr-construct.md

 ---
 description: You can implement a control bar with DVR support for VOD and live streaming.
 DVR support includes the concept of a seekable window and the client live point.
-seo-description: You can implement a control bar with DVR support for VOD and live streaming.
-DVR support includes the concept of a seekable window and the client live point.
-seo-title: Construct a control bar enhanced for DVR
 title: Construct a control bar enhanced for DVR
-uuid: 08f943e8-90da-4860-92dd-dd289fd68cba
 ---

 # Construct a control bar enhanced for DVR{#construct-a-control-bar-enhanced-for-dvr}